dagmawig/market-data-candlestick-chart/README.md

-# AWS Amplify App for stock market candle chart
+# A React App hosted on AWS Amplify

-This app uses a market data API to fetch stock price histroy data on open, close, high and low points for a given stock and plots the data in a candle chart.
+This app uses a market data API to fetch stock price histroy data on open, close, high and low points for a given stock and plots the data in a candlestick chart.